sunny-money-funny/sunny-money-funny/README.md

-- 🔭 I’m currently working on ... nothing
+- 🔭 I’m currently working on ... myself
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... computer
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... good projects
 - 🤔 I’m looking for help with ...
-French lol
+French mdr
 - 💬 Ask me about ... my philosophy
-- 📫 How to reach me: ...
-- 😄 Pronouns: ... she
+- 😄 Pronouns: ...
+SHE
 - ⚡ Fun fact: ...
-I look mad when I'm not mad
+I like dancing